CppKorea/CppCoreGuidelines/Subsections/T - Templates and generic programming.md

 * [T.68: Use `{}` rather than `()` within templates to avoid ambiguities](#Rt-cast)
 * [T.69: Inside a template, don't make an unqualified nonmember function call unless you intend it to be a customization point](#Rt-customization)

+템플릿과 상속구조 규칙 요약:
-Template and hierarchy rule summary:
+>Template and hierarchy rule summary:

 * [T.80: Do not naively templatize a class hierarchy](#Rt-hier)
 * [T.81: Do not mix hierarchies and arrays](#Rt-array) // ??? somewhere in "hierarchies"